 You received federal student aid, and

-You are withdrawing prior to completing 60% of the period for which the aid was provided.
+You are withdrawing prior to completing 60% of the period (semester) for which the aid was provided.

 Federal regulations require that Purchase College use a Return of Title IV Funds calculation in cases where a student receiving Title IV financial aid (Pell, Perkins, SEOG, and Direct Loans) discontinues study during a given semester.
 If you discontinue study (drop, resign or withdraw from all courses in the semester) and have previously been awarded these funds, the university must determine if these funds are required to be returned to the appropriate financial aid programs.